TriEmbed/quercus/doc/README.md

-# Aardvark documentation to do with ESP32 C3+SLG47004V-DIP board
+# Documentation to do with ESP32 C3+SLG47004V-DIP board

 ## Links to important docs: